jacopofar/neuraltalk2-web/README.md

 Does it use GPUs?
 ------------------

 Unfortunately not.
 Although neuraltalk2 can use GPU I don't have the proper hardware to test it and so the Docker image runs only on CPU.
-It should be pretty easy to implement, so if you have the will to test the Docker image on your GPU don't hesitate to open issues or make pull requests.
+Look [here](https://github.com/beeva-enriqueotero/docker-neuraltalk2) for a GPU-enabled image.

 Installation
 ===============